bkerley/bryceblog/_drafts/canon-pz-e1.md

 numbers.

 If it's set to "MZ" manual zoom, you can zoom manually.
-I find that unpleasant, since the zoom motor covers up the part of the lens i like to hold.
+I find that unpleasant, since the zoom motor covers up the part of the lens I like to hold.
 Unlocking and removing it works, but it's not easy to snap it back on.

 It's quiet!